j0ker7/gentoo/README.md

 # gentoo
-all config on my gentoo
+All config on my Gentoo